-In one day, eight facial treatments later, you probably have completed at least 20 documents.
+In one day, and after eight facial treatments, you have probably completed at least 20 documents.
 Remember Stella?
-Where would she be right now if she had not had the client complete the Client Medical and Lifestyle History Form, Treatment Documentation Form, and Informed Consent and Signed Release.
+Where would she be right now if she had not had the client complete the Client Medical and Lifestyle History Form, Treatment Documentation Form, and Informed Consent and Signed Release?
 Earlier in Section 3 each of these forms were discussed and the importance of each individual form should not be overlooked.